HipsterZipster/aws-reinvent-2019/notes/sessions/CON421-EksUnderTheHood.md

 Eay ingtegration

 - annotate the service account
-- built into the defaul t credential chains in the aws sdks and cli
+- built into the default credential chains in the aws sdks and cli

 - Project service account token , "projected" is special.
 - You can use it and validate it against a 3rd party provider